ManchegoMike/ScavengerChallenge/README.md

 based the "Scavenger" achievement in the original [Hardcore addon](https://www.curseforge.com/wow/addons/hardcore).

-The Scavenger Challenge is a hardcore (no deaths) self-found (no mail, no auction house) challenge whereby you have to rely solely on loot, not quest rewards, to get items throughout your journey to 60.
+The Scavenger Challenge is a hardcore self-found challenge whereby you have to rely solely on loot, not quest rewards, to get items throughout your journey to 60.

 This addon warns you if you try to use/consume/equip an item unless you looted it from a mob, chest, or loot container, or crafted or conjured it yourself.